Why Your U.S. Car Insurance Doesn't Work in Mexico

 | No legal defense provided | You must hire your own attorney at your expense |

 Under Mexico's civil law system, drivers involved in accidents are presumed liable until proven otherwise.
-Without an insurer providing legal defense, bail bond assistance, and claims handling on your behalf, you could be detained for days — or longer — while financial responsibility is sorted out.
+A local judge may even determine fault on the spot — and if found responsible, you may be required to pay damages immediately or face detention.
+Without an insurer providing legal defense, bail bond assistance, and claims handling on your behalf, you could be detained for days or longer while financial responsibility is sorted out.
 Your vehicle may be impounded and held as collateral.

 How to Buy Mexican Car Insurance: Your Options